pydata/xarray/doc/dask.rst

 concatenating and grouped operations) have been extended to work automatically with dask arrays.
 However, there are a few caveats:

-1. Operations between dask arrays with different ``blockdims`` or between dask arrays and numpy arrays are not currently supported by dask.
-You'll need to use ``reblock`` to manual coerce input into dask arrays with the same ``blockdims``.
+1. Operations between dask arrays with different ``chunks`` or between dask arrays and numpy arrays are not currently supported by dask.
+You'll need to use ``chunk_data`` to manual coerce input into dask arrays with the same ``chunks``.
 2. NumPy ufuncs like ``np.sin`` currently only work on eagerly evaluated arrays.
 We've provided replacements that also work on all xray objects, including those that store lazy dask arrays, in the ``xray.ufuncs`` module::